 If you are not on the first page, then you need to climb the rankings.
 Google rewards articles that are read, liked, shared, and linked to from other sites.
-Having a number of articles like this boosts the domain authority of your website and your blog will move itself up the rankings to that coveted position of the top 3.
+In addition, having a number of high ranking articles boosts the overall domain authority of your website.
+When this happens your blog will move up the rankings to that coveted position of the top 3.
 We all know that most people only click on the first few, so a wonderful virtuous circle is created.

 Getting Your Content Noticed

 The first step in getting your contact noticed is to share it on social media.
-Unfortunately, people don’t like reading 800-word blogs pasted into Facebook so you are going to create a snappy title for it, find a visually interesting picture, and paste a link back to your blog for people to click on.
+Unfortunately, people don’t like reading 800-word blogs pasted into Facebook, so you are going to have to change the format.
+You should create a snappy title for it, find a visually interesting picture, and then add a link back to your blog for people to click on.

 Types of Content

-The truth is, wherever you post, your target audience might not like, or have time, to read a lot of text, so you can consider turning what you have into an infographic, a to-do-list, or any other snappy bite-size form.
+The truth is, wherever you post, your target audience might not like, or have time, to read a lot of text, so you should also create other types of content.
+You can consider turning what you have into an infographic, a to-do-list, or any other snappy bite-size form.
 If you have the budget you will make an explainer video, and if you are a well-funded VC-backed startup you will hire a Hollywood actor to narrate and star in it.
 The types of content below are typically referenced for the awareness stage:

 Which type of content you use will depend also on whether you are B2B/B2C and the complexity of your product.
 For example, it is unlikely you will need to do a whitepaper if you are a handyman or cleaner: your customer isn’t investing many thousands of pounds in your service.